ddouglascarr/rooset/README.md

 ```
   $ docker-compose up -d
   $ docker-exec lfcore bash
-  # init-test-db
+  # init-dev-db
 ```

-Re-running `init-test-db` will drop all data and reset the database to the development scenario.
+Re-running `init-dev-db` will drop all data and reset the database to the development scenario.

 ### Using the development environment

 The relevant part of the host filesystem is mounted on top of the containers, so you can edit the code on the host, and it will appear in the contianers.

 Run the containers